Bionus/imgbrd-grabber/docs/docs/sites/source-example.md

 All sources in Grabber are coded in TypeScript.
 So before going further, it is recommended to set it up first.
 For that, you'll first need to install [NodeJS](https://nodejs.org/en/).

-Then, download Grabber source code somewhere, either via git or via Github "download code as ZIP" feature.
+Then, download Grabber source code somewhere, either via git or via GitHub "download code as ZIP" feature.

 Once done, run `npm install` in the "src/sites/" directory to install the dependencies.
 Then, you can build all sources with `npm run build`.
 You can also run the linter to check for invalid coding style issues with `npm run check`.